marcelkohl/dbex/README.md

 ## MUST BEFORE GO LIVE
 - same connection node name + same database name conflicts to update node (probably same table name will have the same issue);
 - empty query from result must hide result editor.
 It is not happening;
-- query result area highlight must depend on the engine.
-Not all queries will by mysql.
 - test on mac
 - test on windows